 Telecoms need to understand that these companies can, and will, gun for their business.
 To compete, they should shore up their defenses by extracting more revenue from the accounts already on their books.
 Those that don’t are in danger of being caught flat-footed when the internet giants enter the game.

 Mergers have swept the industry.
 And with them, they’ve brought increased scrutiny from regulators.
 These regulatory bodies are constraining some firms’ profits by ruling on what they can and can’t charge customers.
 Others are halting mergers that bring economies of scale.

 With their hands tied in a number of ways, telecoms need to focus even more on the risks they can control.

 Serious change isn’t only coming from Google or Facebook.
-An entirely new generation of internet users is coming online, purchasing smartphones and getting connected.
+An entirely new generation of internet users is coming online, purchasing smartphones, and getting connected.
 These customers’ technology, habits and preferences are uncertain.
 But they present a massive new customer base for telecoms.

 Firms can win them if they adapt to become truly customer-centric.
-That starts with collecting payments better, more efficiently and with customer happiness in mind—all across the various online channels modern customers employ in their lives and work.
+That starts with collecting payments better, more efficiently, and with customer happiness in mind—all across the various online channels modern customers employ in their lives and work.

-When it comes to profitable telecoms, few things are more important than addressing the points above, and paying serious attention to building a customer-centric collections and recovery program.
+When it comes to profitable telecoms, few things are more important than addressing the points above, and paying serious attention to building a customer-centric collection and recovery program.
 Do you want to learn how?
 Keep reading.

 Don’t get caught flat-footed by the trends mentioned above.
 There’s no better way to increase revenue in today’s telecom markets than by creating a modern collections and recovery operation.
 Learn how in this free guide, written by experts with 25 years of collections experience.